Frequently Asked Questions

 While we investigate these jurors for jury bias, it is possible that we find evidence or jury misconduct.
 While this doesn’t happen very often, jury misconduct can be much more serious than a jury bias.
 We would work with your attorney to turn over all of the information we discovered, and of course work with them throughout the appeal process to ensure all of the information is turned over to the court.
 The difference between jury bias and jury misconduct is simply that jury bias is intentionally omitting or lying about their past, their experience, or their relationships.
 Jury misconduct is an action taken by a jury member that was outside of the scope of the jury instructions, such as talking to the media about the case while they’re under sequester.

 Yes, our Private Investigators work with appellate attorneys to investigate cases on appeal, including interviewing potential and previous witnesses, meeting with inmates to gather additional information, and doing background checks of key players in a trial post-conviction.
 If you or your attorney would be interested in talking with us about that, please Contact Us and let us know.
-We also have a staff attorney that will usually give you a better deal since you’re already working with us.
-This is just one more reason to choose the Conviction Integrity Group.

 Qualified Private Investigators